dainik-ui/Zomato_python/README.md

 ![](https://github.com/dainik-ui/Zomato_python/blob/main/zomato-app.png)

+## Project Overview

-This project focuses on analyzing a dataset from Zomato to uncover insights about restaurant trends, customer behavior, and restaurant ratings.
-Various Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn are used for data analysis and visualization.
+This project involves analyzing a dataset from Zomato to uncover insights about restaurant ratings, online order availability, cost distribution, and more.
+The analysis utilizes Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn for data manipulation and visualization.

-## Overview
+## Dataset Information

-This project analyzes data from Zomato, focusing on factors like restaurant ratings, votes, approximate costs for two people, and the availability of online orders or table bookings.

-## Key analyses include:
+The dataset contains information about 148 restaurants with the following columns:
-Distribution of restaurant types.
+name: Name of the restaurant
-Ratings distribution.
-Relationship between cost, votes, and other features.
-Heatmap analysis of online order availability across restaurant types.
+online_order: Availability of online order (Yes/No)
-Analysis Performed
+book_table: Availability of table booking (Yes/No)
+rate: Restaurant rating
+votes: Number of votes received approx_cost(for two people): Approximate cost for two people listed_in(type): Type of the restaurant

+## Key Analysis and Visualizations

 1. Countplot of Restaurant Types
-Visualizes the distribution of restaurants by type.
+A countplot to visualize the distribution of different types of restaurants.
 2. Votes by Restaurant Type
-Groups votes by restaurant types and displays them using a line plot.
+A line plot showing the total number of votes grouped by restaurant type.
 3. Rating Distribution
-Displays the distribution of ratings using a histogram.
+A histogram to display the distribution of restaurant ratings.

-4. Approximate Cost Analysis
+4. Cost Distribution
-Countplot of approximate costs for two people.
+A countplot illustrating the distribution of approximate costs for two people.

-5. Online Order and Rating Relationship
+5. Boxplot of Ratings by Online Order Availability
-Boxplot showing how online orders affect ratings.
+A boxplot comparing restaurant ratings based on whether they offer online orders.

-6. Heatmap of Online Orders Across Restaurant Types Heatmap visualizing the distribution of online orders across restaurant types.
+6. Heatmap of Restaurant Type vs Online Order
+A heatmap showing the count of restaurants by type and their online order availability.
 7. Online Order Availability Pie Chart
-Pie chart showing the availability of online orders.
+A pie chart visualizing the percentage of restaurants offering online orders.

-8. Cost vs. Votes Scatterplot
+8. Scatter Plot of Cost vs Votes
-Analyzes the relationship between approximate cost for two people and votes.
+A scatter plot to explore the relationship between the approximate cost for two people and the number of votes, categorized by restaurant type.

-## Results
+## Conclusion

-This project provides insights into customer preferences, restaurant ratings, and cost analysis, aiding in better decision-making for businesses and users.
+This project provides insights into restaurant data from Zomato, offering a better understanding of customer preferences and restaurant performance.
+The visualizations help in making data-driven decisions for business strategies.